 The report has five substantive chapters.
-This chapter (Chapter 1) introduces the project, its context, scope and limitations.
-It also puts into perspective the magnitude of the sustainable development challenge when viewed from different directions and uses this to also contextualize the report title, "Small Planet".
-Chapter 2 expounds on the conceptual approach and the methodology employed in the study.
-It describes the process and steps undertaken and the bases for this process, particularly how the global and national priorities were linked and taken into account and how these consolidated priorities led to the identification of goals, subgoals, targets and indicators.
-Chapter 3 lists and explains the 10+1 goals that resulted from the process along with their respective sub-goals, targets and indicators that were taken from national documents.
+The introduction describes the project, and its context, scope and limitations.
+It also puts the magnitude of the sustainable development challenge into perspective.
+Section 2 expounds on the conceptual approach and the methodology employed in the study.
+It describes the process and steps undertaken and the bases for this process, particularly how the global and national priorities were linked and taken into account and how these consolidated priorities led to the identification of goals, sub-goals, targets and indicators.
+Section 3 lists and explains the 10+1 goals that resulted from the process along with their respective sub-goals, targets and indicators, which were taken from national documents.
 It describes the differences and commonalities among the countries' goals, targets and indicators with specific focus on Asia-Pacific and Europe, including both advanced and developing countries.
 It identifies gaps and possible areas that countries may need to work on to contribute to the global SDG process or undertake their respective SDG development processes.
-Chapter 4 synthesises the thematic analysis in Chapter 3 and overall lessons from the project experience to provide guidance for the development of SDGs at the national level.
+Chapter 4 synthesizes the thematic analysis in Chapter 3 and overall lessons from the project experience to provide guidance for the development of SDGs at the national level.
 Based on all of the above, Chapter 5 provides guidance regarding the integration of SDGs into national policy mechanisms and their effective implementation.
 A set of conclusions drawn from the whole research experience is presented in Chapter 6.